 Tax benefits are subject to HM Revenue & Customs (HMRC) limits.
 Tax relief depends on individual circumstances and may change in the future.

 The more you pay into your pension, the more potential there is for you to achieve the retirement you want.
 The real boost is the tax relief you can enjoy, depending on the rate of income tax you pay.
 Here are some examples of how you might benefit.

-If you’re a higher rate taxpayer, you can claim tax relief on the extra 20% through your self-assessment tax return.
+*If you pay income tax at 40%, you can claim tax relief on the extra 20% through your self-assessment tax return.
 You can also do this online.If you don't fill in a tax return, you'll have to contact HMRC.
 If you pay 45% income tax, you can only claim tax relief on the extra 25% through self-assessment.